 Acknowledge your feelings and seek support.
 As there is no cure for AS and it can affect many parts of your life, it is natural to feel scared, frustrated, sad and sometimes angry.
 Be aware of these feelings and get help if they start affecting your daily life.
 See the Emotional Wellbeing information sheet.

-Download this information as a PDF document: Ankylosing Spondylitis
+Download the information sheet Ankylosing Spondylitis

-Download the Ankylosing Spondylitis Booklet
+Download our Ankylosing Spondylitis Booklet

 For further information, contact our Arthritis Infoline on 1800 011 041